heavyblotto/memorativa/docs/memorativa-design.md

       return torch.tensor(weights)
   ```
 - **Spherical Grounding**: Ground outputs in 3D symbolic space.

+This function is designed to take a set of embeddings and "ground" them in Memorativa's 3D symbolic space.
+"Grounding" in this context means to adjust or refine the embeddings so that they are aligned with and informed by the spatial relationships and symbolic context of the 3D spherical space, as represented by `SphericalToken` objects.

   ```python
   def ground_in_3d_space(embeddings: torch.Tensor, tokens: List[SphericalToken]) -> torch.Tensor:
       # Project embeddings to spherical space